radar/guides/security.md

   which versions of your gem it affects and what actions those depending on the gem should take.

-- Add it a to a open source vulnerability database like [OSVDB](http://osvdb.org/).
+- Add it to an open source vulnerability database like [OSVDB](http://osvdb.org/).
 You can do this by emailing moderators@osvdb.org and/or messaging @osvdb on GitHub or Twitter.